-Mr Reed Brody, from the United States, is currently serving his first term as an ICJ Commissioner having been elected in December 2016.
+Mr Reed Brody, from the United States, is currently serving his second term as an ICJ Commissioner having been elected in December 2016.
 Mr Brody is counsel for the victims of the former dictator of Chad, Hissène Habré, who was convicted of crimes against humanity in a special court in Senegal.
 Previously, he worked on the cases of Augusto Pinochet and Jean-Claude “Baby Doc” Duvalier.
 From 1998 to 2016, he was Counsel and Spokesperson for Human Rights Watch, where he was author of four HRW reports on U.S. treatment of prisoners in the “war on terror” and the book “Faut-il Juger George Bush?”
 He has also served as Deputy Chief of the UN Secretary-General’s Investigative Team in the Democratic Republic of Congo (SGIT), Director of the Human Rights Division of the United Nations Observer Mission in El Salvador (ONUSAL), advisor to the government of Haiti for the prosecution of serious crimes, and Executive Director of the International Human Rights Law Group, He coordinated the ICJ 1997 report “Tibet: Human Rights and the Rule of Law.”
 From 1987 to 1992 he was director of the ICJ’s Centre for the Independence of Judges and Lawyers and then ICJ Executive Secretary.
 His 1984 investigation uncovered atrocities by the U.S.-backed “contras” against Nicaraguan civilians.
 He has taught courses on accountability for international crimes at Columbia Law School and the American University Washington College of Law.
 Mr Brody is on the advisory board of the European Center for Constitutional and Human Rights.
 His work has been featured in five films, including “The Dictator Hunter.”

-Professor Victor Rodriguez Rescia is serving his first term as Commissioner, having been elected in 2013.
+Professor Victor Rodriguez Rescia is serving his third term as Commissioner, having been elected in 2013.
 He is a Costa Rican jurist who currently serves as Vice-President of the UN Subcommittee on the Prevention of Torture (SPT).
 Professor Rescia is the Director of ‘Derechos Humanos para las Americas’ at the DePaul University in the USA.
 He works as a Human Rights Consultant for the Instituto Interamericano de Derechos Humanos (IIDH) in Costa Rica.
 In this role, Professor Rescia has prepared methodologies, articles and workshops on torture prevention in Mexico, Guatemala, Columbia, Peru, Chile, Argentina and El Salvador.
 He provides training to judicial officers, with an emphasis on access to justice, due process and the prevention of torture.
 In 2006, Professor Rescia was a leading supporter in the campaign for the ratification and entry into force of the Optional Protocol to the Convention Against Torture (OPCAT).
 He has been involved in a number of cases before the Inter-American System, advising on issues relating to torture.

-Mr Alejandro Salinas River, from Chile, is serving his first term as ICJ Commissioner, having been elected in December 2016.
+Mr Alejandro Salinas River, from Chile, is serving his second term as ICJ Commissioner, having been elected in December 2016.
 Mr Salinas Rivera is a lawyer from Chile with expertise in international issues and cooperation, mining and labour law.
 Alejandro has collaborated with and ran leading national and international human rights organizations.
 He has worked as a consultant and adviser for the ICJ as well as for the Ministry of Foreign Affairs, the International Parliamentary Union and the Presidential Advisory Commission for human Rights Policy.
 He has been the head of a number of Departments and Units in various government agencies including the Ministry of Foreign Affairs, as Director of the Human Rights Department; the Attorney General’s Office as Chief of the Unit of International Affairs; and at the Public Defender’s Officer as Chief of Staff of the National Defender, Head of the Evaluation, Control and Claims Department and Head of the International Cooperation Unit.

-Dr Rodrigo Uprimny Yepes is serving his first term as Commissioner, having been elected in 2013.
+Dr Rodrigo Uprimny Yepes is serving his third term as Commissioner, having been elected in 2013.
 He is the Director of the Centre for the study of Law Justice and Society (DeJuSticia) in Colombia.
 He is a prominent lawyer and specialises in Constitutional Law, human rights and transitional justice.
 He is an Associate Professor of Constitutional Law, Human Rights, and Theory of the State at the Universidad Nacional, in Bogotá and, since 2005, has been the Director of the Master’s Programme in Law at the Universidad Nacional.
 Dr Uprimny Yepes also serves as an Interim Magistrate of the Constitutional Court of Colombia, which he has done since 2004.
 He is a former Interim / Assistant Justice (Magistrado Auxiliar) of the Constitutional Court, a position he held for eleven years.
 Dr Uprimny Yepes Ph.
 D. in Political Economy at the University of Amiens Picardie, DSU (Master’s Degree) in Sociology of Law at the University of Paris II, and DEA (Master’s Degree) in Social Economy of Development at the University of Paris I (IEDES).